How to Fix: Chromecontinue Where You Left off Feature Not Working

 6. Check/Disable Extensions

-When addressing Chrome Continue where you left off not working, try checking the extensions you have running.
-These can sometimes interfere with Chrome’s built-in functionalities, and it may just be the root cause of your issue.
-Disable the extensions and then check if it works.
+Another way to fix Continue where you left off not working, is to check the extensions you have running.
+These can sometimes interfere with Chrome’s built-in functionalities, and may be the cause of your issue.
+Disable the extensions and then check if your tabs are successfully restored.

 - Open Chrome.

-- Turn the switch next to each extension option off.
+- Turn the switch next to each extension off.

 7. Create New Chrome Profile

-A Chrome profile can be corrupted.
+Another possibility is that your Chrome profile is corrupted.
 Though this is rare, it can cause problems with Chrome’s native features.
-The easiest fix is to create a new profile.
+The easiest fix is to create a new profile:

 - Open Chrome.